 August 7, 2018

-As a fitting conclusion to the third inaugural Coopératives-HEC Montréal challenge, the Alphonse and Dorimène Desjardins International Institute for Cooperatives presented the Award of Excellence to Claude Chartrand for his supervised project on the cooperative movement.
+As a fitting conclusion to the 2018 inaugural Coopératives-HEC Montréal challenge, the Alphonse and Dorimène Desjardins International Institute for Cooperatives presented the Award of Excellence to Claude Chartrand for his supervised project on the cooperative movement.

 The student is enrolled in the Management Control Master’s program at HEC Montréal and was selected by a jury composed of professors and researchers from HEC Montréal.